SeroviICAI/Pizza_Analytics_Harder/README.md

 these ingredients follow.

 ## Predict near future:
 The median of the amount of ingredients is accurate enough, as the data have a high variance, and the median is less altered by outlayers than the mean.
 Implementing a more complex model, such as a Sequence, or Linear Regression, is not really needed for so small amounts of data (53 weeks).

+## Notes:
+If you run main.py the whole program will be executed.
+The reports, xml files, csv's, images,... will be created on the desired directories.
+As comment, main.py contains data animations made with plotly.
+For a quicker runtime, this visualizations won't be executed unless you remove the hashtag from the comment.

+The project contains several directories: data - contains the raw data, processed_data - contains processed_data and images - contains the plots appended in the pdf report.